Safety & Security – Uganda

 In late 2016, in western Uganda, near the border with the DRC, tensions between the Ugandan government and the Rwenzururu Kingdom (which the government accuses of supporting a separatist movement) escalated, and turned violent.
 Ugandan troops moved against the king (whom they arrested) and his royal guards.

 Since early 2017, the situation has been calmer but still remains volatile in 2018.
-For the latest information, we recommend seeking local advice before travel to Kasese and the Ruwenzori Mountains.
+For the latest information, we recommend seeking local advice before travel to Kasese and the Rwenzori Mountains.
 We advise people passing Kasese by road between Fort Portal and Queen Elizabeth National Park to do so with caution and without unnecessary stops in Kasese.